phpony/php-code128-svg/README.md

 *The codebase is largely from the [php-barcode-generator](https://github.com/brewerwall/php-barcode-generator) downported to support php 5.3 and tinyfied to single file with single class approach only with Code 128 barcode and SVG format in mind.*

 ## Usage
-Require single class file code128.php and create a new barcode generator:
+Download and put code128.php anywhere, require this file once and create a new barcode generator:

 ```php
 require_once("code128.php");